Baryons in the light-front approach: The three-quark picture

 \section{Abstract}

 In this work, a three-quark picture is constructed using a bottom-up approach for baryons in light-front quark model.
 The shape parameters, which characterize the momentum distribution inside a baryon, are determined with the help of the pole residue of the baryon.
 The relation between the three-quark picture and the diquark picture is clarified.
-In model construction, we find that Lorentz boost effect plays an important role, and the bottom-up modeling approach can be generalized to multiquark states.
+When building the model, we find that Lorentz boost plays a crucial role, and the bottom-up modeling approach can be generalized to multiquark states.
 Based on this, a unified theoretical framework for describing multiquark states may be established.
-As a by-product of model construction, we can easily obtain a new and possibly better definition of baryon interpolating current.
-The hadron interpolating currents are the starting point of Lattice QCD and QCD sum rules, and therefore have important significance.
+As a by-product of model construction, we can easily obtain a newly improved definition of baryon interpolating current.
+The hadron interpolating currents are the starting point of Lattice QCD and QCD sum rules, and therefore are of great importance.